dluksza/FanLink/README.md

 Examples
 ========

+Each persist able object must:

+ * be a const class,
+ * extend MongoDoc mixin,
+ * define it-block-constructor and
-Each persist able object need to extend MongoDoc mixin, define it-block-constructor and storage for _id eg:
+ * define storage for _id eg:

 ```fantom
 using fanlink